Decision API before software acts

 Runtime Telemetry

-Use your x-metrics-token to load 24h runtime metrics and export the pilot scorecard snapshot.
+Use your x-metrics-token to load 24h runtime metrics and export the rollout scorecard snapshot.

 No metrics loaded yet.